 The venue is family-friendly until 10 p.m.

 Given its location at the bottom of the ski mountain, it should come as no surprise that the Saloon is world-renowned for its après ski scene.
-It also boasts a lively entertainment schedule from local musicians both during and beyond the après ski hours.
-During the summer, live music is on tap six nights a week.
-Some amazing national bands have taken to the little Mangy Moose Saloon stage, such as Little Feat, Jason Aldean, Blues Traveler and Brandi Carlile.
+The saloon is also a favorite summer après spot after you spend time biking, hiking and recreating in the village and on the mountain.
+There's a lively entertainment schedule seven days a week from local musicians both during and beyond the après ski hours and throughout the summer.
+Ticketed concerts are also presented.
+Some amazing national bands have taken to the little Mangy Moose Saloon stage, such as Little Feat, Jason Aldean, Blues Traveler and Brandi Carlile, and during summer 2022, more national acts are coming to perform, such as Hayes Carll on July 20th.

-In addition to cocktails (try their signature spicy margarita, pictured), enjoy lunch or dinner in the bar area or out on the deck, where you’ll have a great view of the mountain.
+In addition to cocktails (try their signature spicy margarita or the Moose Mule, made with Mangy Moose Vodka, fresh lime juice and Bundaberg ginger beer), enjoy lunch or dinner in the bar area or out on the deck, where you’ll have a great view of the mountain.

 The Mangy Moose Market and Cellars

 For visitors staying in Teton Village, the Mangy Moose Market and Cellars is an extremely convenient place to pop into and pick up all manner of food items and sundries, even dog food!
+The New York Times can also be purchased here.
 But it is more than just a “convenience store”—it’s actually a full-on market.
 Inside you’ll not only find the basics such as milk, eggs and bread, but also fresh produce, a wide selection of cheeses, sandwiches, complete gourmet dinners, frozen elk steaks, desserts and the proverbial “more!”

 Stock up on supplies for your condo or grab some snacks to take back to your hotel room.

 The wine shop features a staggering 325 wines at prices that are surprisingly reasonable for a little market, and the easy on the pocket pricing holds true for grocery items, too.
-Mere steps from the Market and Cellars are two gift shops worth your while: The Mangy Moose Emporium (tee shirts and more) and Skywolf’s Gallery for Native American jewelry.
+Market and Cellars has a new line of Mangy Moose apparel as does the recently renovated Mangy Moose Store.

 Bottom line: The Mangy Moose is one big building, with many reasons to go inside.